dadaloop82/MyHomeSmart-HASS-AppDeamon/README.md

   * Quarter
   * Beginning/end of the month
   * Week of Day
+* Search for the situation that existed before the change and integrate it into the frame

+# What's missing?

+* Machine Learning approach (probabilistic scikit learn) for event prediction and model creation
+* Event detection
+* Probability management
+* Management of the above events

 # Ingredients:
 - Working instance of **Home Assistant** (https://www.home-assistant.io/)